grafana/grafana-opentelemetry-starter/README.md

 Log all metrics, traces, and logs that are created for debugging purposes (in addition to sending them to the backend via OTLP).

 This will also send metrics and traces to Loki as an unintended side effect.

+#### grafana.otlp.enabled

+Enable or disable the OpenTelemetry integration (default is enabled).

+This can be used to disable the integration without removing the dependency.

 #### grafana.otlp.cloud.zone